ken-okabe/wayland-desktop-container/README.md

 The hostOS can be any linuxOS with systemd and the desktop environment can be either Wayland or legacy X11.

-Alghough, Wayland hostOS is obviously preferable, the situation is still immature.
+Although, Wayland hostOS is obviously preferable, the situation is still immature.
 As of March 2017, only Fedora 25 sports Wayland-based GNOME session as the default over the X11-based one, but the other distros does not.
-The latest version of KDE-Plasma is stable with X11/Xorg, but unstable with Wayland.

-Probably, if you use GNOME for the host environment, go for Wayland, but if Plasma or other DE, be conservative to use X11/Xorg for stability.
+KDE Plasma runs fine with most, while not all GPUs, especially NVidia is struggeling here.
+The distribution KaOS offers a simple way in the login screen, to choose a stable Wayland session.

 This method works very well on both conditions, and personally, I use [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) with [KDE-Plasma(X11/Xorg)](https://wiki.archlinux.org/index.php/KDE).

 ## Install `systemd-nspawn` and `kwin_wayland`

-Some distro such as Arch already has `systemd-nspawn`, but others such as Ubuntu does not.
+Some distro such as Arch already have `systemd-nspawn`, but others such as Ubuntu does not.

 #### systemd-nspawn
 [Binary package “systemd-container” in ubuntu xenial](https://launchpad.net/ubuntu/xenial/+package/systemd-container)